mkenniston/chronian/docs/design.md

 The ICAO list is more inclusive so it would seem simpler to just use that for all the codes, but we prefer the IATA code when there is one because (1) The IATA codes are shorter, and (2) the IATA codes are better known (they are the ones on your luggage tags).

-The algorithm for assigning these codes is:
+Of course the actual translation is all just table look-up, but if you're curious the algorithm for assigning these codes is:

 0. When a number of IANA names are synonyms for semantically equivalent time zones, they can all map to the same short code.
 For example, "UTC", "GMT", "GMT+0", "Zulu", and "Etc/Zulu" all mean the same thing, so they can all map to "Z".
 However, just being linked does not make two zones equivalent, e.g. even when a country currently uses one zone it still reserves the right to change in the future, so we count (and code) that country's zone as distinct.
 1. If the zone is defined as an offset, code it as "+/-HH" (e.g. "-07").
+If the offset is fractional, add "1", "3", or "4" at the end to represent :15, :30, and :45.
 2. Extract the name of the city (or region, or country) from the IANA id.
 If the name isn't that format, skip ahead.
 3. If IATA defines a code for the whole city or metro area, use that (e.g. NYC).
 4. Find the largest airport in the city/region, or the nearest airport if the city has none of its own.